 - High urgency — tickets marked as High urgency.

-A Ticket trends chart below the metrics lets admins compare ticket volumes across time periods.
+A Ticket trends chart below the metrics lets you compare ticket volumes across time periods.
 Use one of the predefined ranges — last week, 1 month, 3 months, or 1 year — or set a custom date range for more flexible analysis.

 Ticket list